Read this article on the Nature of light if you want to make your HSC Marks shine!

 One of the more famous outcomes of Special Relativity is the principle of mass-energy equivalence and the corresponding equation E = mc2.

-The Trial HSC Exams are around the corner!
+The HSC Exams are around the corner!
 If you’re struggling with your Physics marks now, you’d better get on top of it before entropy really kicks in.
-Don’t worry, Matrix+ is here to help!
-Learn how to boost your HSC marks.
+Don’t worry, Matrix Holiday Course is here to help!
+Learn how to boost your HSC marks in 9 days.